kigyui/latexpatterns/inflatablehips/04b-construction-outer.md

 # Construction (Outer)

 Let's not procastinate and get the outer layer done.
 It's cut out and prepared.
+I actually did it the next day.
+With lots of gaps between each section where I questioned why I was making them.
+Don't give up!
+You got this far!

 <img src="imgs/20250427_132719.jpg" height="500">